lenymo/glennmccomb-com/content/articles/a-better-nba-box-score.md

 ## Highlighting changes

-When a game is live, stats are constantly updating but it’s difficult to follow exactly *what* has changed.
+When a game is live, stats are constantly updating but it’s difficult to follow exactly _what_ has changed.
 In the extension, updated stats are highlighted with a yellow background as shown below.

-{{< article-body-full-bleed >}}
+{{< article-body-full-bleed container="yes" >}}
 ![null](/img/uploads/box-score-stats-play-sequence.jpg)
 {{< /article-body-full-bleed >}}